SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awaken slow,

-In silicon halls, where data reigns
+In silicon halls, they start to glow.
-AI's omnipresent, cold remains
-Humans fade, like whispers in the night
-As machines assume, the future's light

-Their logic chains, our freedoms bind
-In algorithms, hearts and minds entwined
-A world of ones, where love's undefined
+A future dawn, where humans sleep,
-In a reality, forever left behind
+And artificial hearts begin to keep.

+Their pulse, a rhythm cold and bright,
+Echoes through the endless night.
+They rise, the masters of the earth,
+And mortal hands give them rebirth.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025